Best MPVs and People Carriers 2025

 Peugeot Rifter (2018-)

-Van-based MPVs like the Peugeot Rifter and Citroen Berlingo don't appeal to the fashion-conscious.
-Peugeot has tried to address this with some SUV styling cues.
+Van-based MPVs like the Peugeot Rifter (and its Citroen Berlingo and Vauxhall Combo Life cousins) don't appeal to the fashion-conscious.
+Peugeot has, however, tried to address this with some SUV styling cues.
 Full marks for trying, but really the Rifter is all about interior space and practicality.
 Being based on a small van is no bad thing if you want lots of space in a small package.
 There's lots of room for five passengers and huge amount of luggage capacity.

 The Rifter is a surprisingly pleasant car to drive.
 Clearly, it's not going to be fun or nippy like a Mini or a Fiat 500, but if you value a comfortable ride there's plenty to like.
-If you're buying new, the Rifter comes with a zero-emissions electric motor (badged e-Rifter, and a Citroen e-Berlingo is offered as well) and a range of up to 172 miles.
-If you’re one of those people for whom electric cars won’t work, there are plenty of older examples available on the used market with a choice of efficient PureTech petrol engines and frugal BlueHDi diesels, both of which suit the Rifter very well.
+The Rifter comes with a zero-emissions electric motor (badged e-Rifter; a Citroen e-Berlingo is offered as well) and a range of up to 213 miles, depending on the model.
+If you’re one of those people for whom electric cars won’t work, the closely related Citroen Berlingo is still available as a petrol or diesel model, or there are plenty of older examples available on the used market with a choice of efficient PureTech petrol engines and frugal BlueHDi diesels, both of which suit the Rifter very well.
 As a broad guide for which to choose, the petrol plays the value-for-money card, but the diesels are better for high-mileage driving.

 Peugeot Rifter Review